ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

 Internet-Draft                  DMARCbis                   November 2020

-      this percentage, such as the following pseudocode, is adequate:
+      Section 6.6.4 for details.
+Note that random selection based on this percentage, such as the following pseudocode, is adequate:

       if (random mod 100) < pct then selected = true else selected =